 They risked their lives in hopes of finding freedom.
-More than 500,000 enslaved people sought protection at the fort.
+More than 500,000 freedom seekers sought protection at the stone fort.

 The fort served as the U.S. Army's Coastal Defense Artillery School during the 19th and 20th centuries, and most recently, as headquarters of the U.S. Army's Training and Doctrine Command.

-On November 1, 2011, President Barack Obama named Fort Monroe a National Monument—a key strategy to preserve the fortress with the National Park Service.
+On November 1, 2011, President Barack Obama named Fort Monroe a National Monument—a key strategy to preserve the fortress with the National Park System.

 Fort Monroe was decommissioned in 2011 and became a National Monument.
 The park is only 10 years old and still working on developing a full park plan.

 The fort was designated a National Historic Landmark in 1960 and it is listed on the National Register of Historic Places.